Korea Federation for Environmental Movements: Conservation of the Demilitarized Zone and surrounding area

-The Demilitarized Zone (DMZ) is a buffer area between North and South Korea which was established after three years of the Korean War upon the signing of the Armistice Agreement on 27 July 1953.
+The Demilitarized Zone (DMZ) is a buffer area between North and South Korea which was established by the Korean Armistice Agreement on 27 July 1953.
 The DMZ is about 249 km long and 4 km wide.

 Because of the limited human intervention in the DMZ and surrounding areas over the past 50 years, many wildlife species and plants have become established in the region, including endangered species like the black-faced spoonbill, red-crowned crane, and Amur goral.
 KFEM conducts research and field surveys to determine the ecological value of these areas, especially in terms of biodiversity.

 River protection

 South Korea is ranked 7th in the world for the number of dams in the country, while the density of dams ranks first in the world.
-The country has 39,900 km of reinforced river banks and 129,844 km of water supply facilities (as of 2008).
+As of 2008, the country had 39,900 km of reinforced river banks and 129,844 km of water supply facilities.

-KFEM works to improve the government's water and river related policies to be more environmentally-friendly.
-With a long history of protesting against large dam construction and other river development projects, such as the proposed Grand Canal project by the President Lee Myungbak.
-The project is one of the largest infrastructure projects in Korea's history that will create 553 km scar on the Korea landscape for 5,000 ton cargo ships to move between Seoul and Busan by linking the Han River and the Nakdong River.
+KFEM has a long history of protesting against large dam construction and other river development projects on environmental grounds.
+One notable example was their opposition to the proposed Grand Korean Waterway, a 540 kilometer canal linking the Han River and the Nakdong River that would have allowed cargo ships to sail between Seoul and Busan.

 Wetlands conservation

-Wetlands in Korea are important breeding, stopover, and wintering sites for a lot of endangered bird species, including the red-crowned, white-snapped and hooded cranes, black-faced spoonbills, and various migratory shorebirds.
+Wetlands in Korea are important breeding, stopover, and wintering sites for a lot of endangered bird species, including the red-crowned, white-naped and hooded cranes, black-faced spoonbills, and various migratory shorebirds.
 However, since 1990, more than 140,000 ha of coastal wetlands have been reclaimed, or are in the process of being claimed.

-KFEM has been working to conserve those wetlands in the country and has successfully persuaded the Korean government to designate several wetlands as protected areas, including the Upo Wetland, a Ramsar Wetland of International Importance.
-KFEM conducts field surveys on important wetlands and uses scientific findings to improve government's wetland policies, while raising the public's awareness through various education exhibition, and eco-tourisim activities.
+KFEM has worked to conserve those wetlands, successfully persuading the Korean government to designate several wetlands as protected areas.
+These include the Upo Wetland, a Ramsar Wetland of International Importance.

+KFEM also conducts field surveys on important wetlands, and uses their scientific findings to improve government's wetland policies.
+They have also raised the public's awareness through various educational exhibitions, and ecotourism activities.

 Environmental health

 KFEM's work to protect people from biological and chemical hazards includes campaigns to phase out the use of toxic chemicals such as asbestos in buildings and PVC plastic products, and monitoring indoor air quality of public places such as schools and subways.
-Researching bottled drinking water and iv bags in hospitals that and their impact on the environment and the human health belongs to the major activities.
-Further, the projects are concentrated on food and agricultural issues by supporting (organic) agriculture, while fighting against GMOs and chemical food and additives.
-The basic work is conducted through a variety of independent research to determine products' are safety for the human health and the ecosystem.
+The organization has also researched the impact that bottled drinking water and IV bags have on the environment and human health.

+KFEM also works on food and agricultural issues.
+The organization supports organic agriculture, and opposes the use of GMOs and artificial food additives.
+To that end, KFEM conducts independent research to determine the impact of these products on human health and the ecosystem.